labex-labs/labex-cheatsheets/docs/cheatsheets/en/mysql.md

   <BaseQuizOption value="D">Shows all tables in the database</BaseQuizOption>

   <BaseQuizAnswer>
-    The `USE` statement selects a database, making it the active database for all subsequent SQL statements.
-This is equivalent to selecting a database when connecting with `mysql -u user -p database_name`.
+    The <code>USE</code> statement selects a database, making it the active database for all subsequent SQL statements.
+This is equivalent to selecting a database when connecting with <code>mysql -u user -p database_name</code>.
   </BaseQuizAnswer>
 </BaseQuiz>